sourcecred/docs/community/concepts/grain.md

 - **Grain is harvested by contributors, based on cred scores.**

-Grain is created during "harvests".
+Grain is created during "harvests."
 In a harvest, a project mints new grain and distributes it to contributors based on their cred scores.
 How the grain is harvested and distributed is up to the project.
 For example, a project could mint a fixed amount of grain every week and distribute it to contributors based